-Fruit of the Vine:
+The Fruit of the Vine in the Bible

-A few of these uses include:
+A few examples of these uses include:

 - The cup-bearer’s dream which Joseph interpreted (see Genesis 40)